pali-english/pali-english.github.io/README.md

 transgresses in just one thing—
 lying—
 there is no evil they would not do.

+    Ekaṁ dhammaṁ atītassa,
+        Ekaṁ: one
+        Dhammaṁ: thing, factor
+        Atītassa: of one who has transgressed, disregarded

+    Musāvādissa jantuno;
+        Musāvādissa: of a liar, one who speaks falsehood
+        Jantuno: of a person, being

+    Vitiṇṇaparalokassa,
+        Vitiṇṇa: destroyed, given up
+        Paralokassa: the next world, the hereafter

+    Natthi pāpaṁ akāriyaṁ.
+        Natthi: there is not
+        Pāpaṁ: evil, unwholesome action
+        Akāriyaṁ: they would not do, uncommitted

 Na ve kadariyā devalokaṁ vajanti,
 Bālā have nappasaṁsanti dānaṁ;